fastly/fastly2git/README.md

     -h, --help                       Show this message
 ```

+fastly2git will even work incrementally, pulling all new locked versions.

 # Installation
 Clone the repo and then run the following command while in fastly2git
 directory: